Sober Living and Halfway Houses in Longmont, CO

 - Outpatient rehab and regular outpatient treatment

-- Housing services, Mental health services and Case management
+- Mental health services, Case management and Housing services

-Mile High Council On Alcoholism And Drug Abuse/dba Mile High Behavioral Health is a halfway house in Denver, Colorado, 80216 zip code.
+Mile High Council On Alcoholism And Drug Abuse/dba Mile High Behavioral Health is a sober living home in Denver, Colorado, 80216 zip code.

 Address: 4242 Delaware Street, Denver, CO 80216 in Denver County